Searching for non-unitary neutrino oscillations in the present T2K and NO$\nu$A data: Non-unitary oscillation probabilities

-In Figs.~\ref{prob5}-\ref{prob8}, we have shown the ratio of the non-unitary to unitary oscillation probabilities as a function of $L/E$ and $\dcp$, where $L$ is the baseline of an experiment and $E$ is the energy of the neutrino beam.
-To do this, we fixed $E$ to four values, namely 0.7 GeV, 2 GeV, 2.5 GeV and 5 GeV and varied $L$ from 100 km to no more than 1500 km.
+In Figs.~\ref{prob5}-\ref{prob8}, we have shown the ratio of the non-unitary to unitary $\nu_\mu \to \nu_e$ oscillation probabilities as a function of $L/E$ and $\dcp$, where $L$ is the baseline of an experiment and $E$ is the energy of the neutrino beam.
+To do this, we fixed $E$ to four values, namely 0.7 GeV, 2 GeV, 2.5 GeV and 5 GeV and for each $E$ we varied $L$ from 100 km to no more than 1500 km to obtain different $L/E$ values.
 The non-unitary parameters are fixed at their boundary values as before and $\phi_{10}=0$.
 The first three energy values are respectively for the NO$\nu$A, T2K and DUNE flux peak points.
-It is clear from the figures that \nova and T2K, along with DUNE, have discrimination capability between the non-unitary and unitary cases for a very small range of $\dcp$.
-If a future experiment can be built with smaller baseline and larger energy, it is possible to differentiate between the non-unitary mixing from the unitary one better.
+The farther away the ratio is from $1$, the better the potential to differentiate between the two mixing scenarios.
+In general the sensitivity to non-unitarity is higher at the two opposing corners of the plots, e.g., for $\dcp < 0$ with smaller values of $L/E$ or $\dcp > 0$ with larger values of $L/E$ for the neutrino channel in NH.
+The opposite is true for the antineutrino channels and so on.
+Hence, it is clear from the figures that \nova and T2K, along with DUNE, have discrimination capability between the non-unitary and unitary cases for a very small range of $\dcp$.
+If a future experiment can be built with smaller baseline and larger flux peak energy, it will be possible to differentiate the non-unitary mixing from the unitary one better.